 Priority Application Deadline: March 1, 2014

 Personal statement and electronic transcripts should be submitted through the online application.
 Materials also can be mailed or delivered to the address below, or e-mailed as attachments to email@example.com.

 Admission decisions are based on strength of academic performance, personal statement, and space remaining in the program.
 If offered admission to the course, an initial non-refundable deposit of $400 must be submitted in order to secure your place.

 New York, NY 10003

-NYU students may provide an unofficial copy printed from Albert.
+NYU students may provide an unofficial copy printed or saved as a .pdf from Albert.
 Students can either submit the transcript through the online application, mail or deliver it to the address above, or e-mail it as an attachment to firstname.lastname@example.org.

 Please submit a letter of recommendation from a faculty member or primary academic advisor that speaks of your academic standing and ability to study away in an intensive format.
 Letters may be mailed or hand delivered to the address above, or e-mailed as attachments to email@example.com.